About Kernel Documentation Linux Kernel Contact Linux Resources Linux Blog

 11 <num devs>: Number of underlying devices.

-13 least as large as the system's PAGE_SIZE.
+13 large as the system's PAGE_SIZE.

 14 <dev path>: Full pathname to the underlying block-device, or a